Võrtsjärv: Ecology

 Around 35 species of fish are found in the lake, a few of which are commercially important.
 After a decline of valuable species during the 1950s and 1960s, some conservation measures were enforced which lead to an improvement in the situation.
 Today, around 400 t of fish are caught annually.

 Lake Võrtsjärv is the main catchment area for eel in Estonia.
 However, fishing is entirely dependent on restocking with farmed glass eels, as eels are migratory and do no longer return in sufficient quantities to Europe.
 Due to declining numbers of natural eel, in 2017 the European Union's Agriculture and Fisheries Council decided on a three-month ban of eel fishing in the Baltic Sea during eel migratory season.
 Eel caught in the Baltic Sea had only accounted for a mere 700 kg the year before, as opposed to an average of 10.2-13.3 t per year in Lake Võrtsjärv.

 The lake and the nearby wetlands are also an important breeding ground for birds, as well as a staging area for migratory birds.
 In total, 213 bird species have been recorded around the lake.

 In recent decades, eutrophication of the lake has increased, with detrimental effects on biological diversity.
 This is thought to be mainly caused by a combination of poorly treated wastewater influx as well as phosphorus and nitrate runoff from agriculture.
 In addition, climatic fluctuations seem to have a stronger influence on the lake due to its shallow depth.

 Tourism

-The region is little known as a tourist destination internationally, and the deteriorating water quality has posed a problem for both fishing and tourism development.
-However, Võrtsjärv was voted European Destination of Excellence in 2010.
+The region is little known as a tourist destination internationally and, especially in the second half of the 20th century, the deteriorating water quality posed a continuous problem for both fishing and tourism development.
+However, more recently, in 2010, Võrtsjärv was voted European Destination of Excellence.

 There is a visitor centre and museum on the east shore of the lake.

 In 2016, the lake was the site of the WISSA World Championships in iceboating on the frozen lake.